- Employment-focused course delivered by IRIE!, the UK's leading dance company in African and Caribbean Dance.

 In your second year, you will enhance your technical training through the introduction of a repertory module, looking at key works in the repertoire of current companies.
 Your creative and leadership skills will be developed through a group choreographic project, encouraging independent and collaborative work in preparation for future employment.
 Links will be made with professional practice as working methods and key works will be explored.
 During the year, a Site-Specific Performance will be created in a London landmark.
 Former sites used by IRIE! have included a museum, church, nightclub, market square and park.

 Your final year will focus on employment options through the performance company, connectingvibes.
 The year will be divided into three pathways, to include performance, administration or teaching.
-Guest practitioners including choreographers and marketing and teaching experts work with third-year students to promote professional practice, including an online portfolio and independent project.
+Guest practitioners including choreographers and experts in marketing and teaching work with third-year students to promote professional practice, including an online portfolio and independent project.
 There will be networking opportunities, including the Re:Generations conference with One Dance UK.
-The course will ensure that graduates are fit for purpose, able to work professionally in a range of contexts including performance, education and community arts.
+The course will ensure that graduates are fit for purpose and able to work professionally in a range of contexts including performance, education and community arts.

 This degree will prepare you for a range of career pathways within the dance industry.
 The training will prepare you technically and creatively for work as performers and choreographers, as a performer, choreographer, community practitioner and educator.